jolinefrisk/DD2480-grupp2-Assingment1/README.md

 1. Generate the Conditions Met Vector (CMV) from the 15 LIC evalutions – Stores the true/false results in a matrix.
 2. Apply Logical Connector Matrix (LCM) – Defines how conditions should be combined.
 3. Compute the Preliminary Unlocking Matrix (PUM) – Determines whether combined conditions are satisfied.
-4. Generate the Final Unlocking Vector (FUV) – Checks which conditions are required for launch.
+4. Generate the Final Unlocking Vector (FUV) – Checks PUM and PUV conditions which are required for launch.
-5. Make the Final Decision – If all required conditions are met, the program outputs "YES" (launch).
-Otherwise, it outputs "NO" (no launch).
+5. Make the Final Decision with launch() – If all required conditions in FUV are met, launch() returns the final boolean decisition.
+The final decition is made from launch, the program outputs "YES" (true - launch) or "NO" (false - no launch).

 ## Rights to use it
 Copyright <2025> <Group 2>